raptor-ml/raptor/README.md

 ## 🧐 What is Raptor?

+Raptor **turns any data scientist into an ML engineer** without learning software engineering.

+It's made for applied data scientists and ML engineers who want to build operational models and ML-driven functionality without the hassle of the infrastructure development, and **focus on the business logic and the research instead.**

-With Raptor, data scientists can stop waiting for others to build production-ready version of their work.
-Instead, slightly tweak your Python code and write your features' code in a notebook.
-Then, export the features to Kubernetes, and RaptorML will take care of the production and engineering concerns (such as scale, high availability, authentication, caching, monitoring, etc.)
+With Raptor, data scientists can stop waiting for others to build a "production version" of their work.
+Instead, slightly tweak your Python research code and export it as Kubernetes artifacts.
+Then, Raptor will take care of the production and engineering concerns (such as scale, high availability, authentication, caching, monitoring, etc.)

+Behind the scenes, Raptor is compiling your Python code into Kubernetes resources and deploying them to your cluster.
+It handles the data-processing and feature calculation in a way that is optimized for production, deploys the model to model servers such as Sagemaker or Docker containers, connects to your data sources, and more.
+Notably, Raptor is leveraging Kubernetes, and it's ecosystem to take care engineering best-practices such as scalability, high availability, and more.
+This way, Raptor integrates with your existing infrastructure and tools and allows you to connect with the rest of your organization's R&D.

 [![Colab][colab-button]][colab-url]